 Jenny has a passion to support the work of Alzheimer’s WA, bringing her personal experience of dementia and her business skills to serve in her role as a Director.

-Mr Matthew Budge – Company Secretary
+Mr Matthew Budge – Finance Director and Secretary

 Matt Budge joined PwC in 2001 and has over 17 years’ experience in providing tax advice to Australian and multinational companies.
-Matt was appointed partner in 2012 when returned to Perth six years ago after eight years on secondment in Melbourne and Sydney.
+Matt was appointed partner in 2012 when he returned to Perth six years ago after eight years on secondment in Melbourne and Sydney.